redlibrarian/redlibrarian.github.io/_posts/2020-05-25-social-assumptions-in-intellectual-freedom.markdown

 capitalism, late-stage capitalism, predatory capitalism, disaster capitalism" in order to salvage capitalism from its various critiques.
-For Schrader, there are no problems with capitalism itself, it is merely "this current form of capitalist democracy" which as "metastasized into an uncontrollable malignancy".
+For Schrader, there are no problems with capitalism itself, it is merely "this current form of capitalist democracy" which has "metastasized into an uncontrollable malignancy".
 For Schrader (as for John Buschman), there was a period of "good capitalism" when minority rights were protected and censors knew their place.
 Such a period, it should go